 We’re a nation obsessed with sleep.
 We have apps on our phones that track it, we read about it to try and get to sleep and we spend a Super King-sized £100 billion on it every year in hope of getting more.

-Sleep is without a doubt big business and if you’re part of the 22% of Brits who have trouble drifting off every night, you won’t be looking forward to this week’s heatwave that’s set to see temperatures sore to 34 degrees.
+Sleep is without a doubt big business and if you’re part of the 22% of Brits who have trouble drifting off every night, you won’t be looking forward to this week’s soaring temperatures.

 To help you get more shut eye we’ve laid out some surprisingly low-tech tips and tricks to ensure you’re not counting sheep this week, from how to prepare for sleep to how to make your bed a chilled out haven in hot weather.